 Image 4 actually shows the situation after importing the geometry file and the simulation setup file from image 5.
 The widget on the right-hand side indicates that everything works well, without any error messages or warnings.
 Once again, the whole setup was created before in CAESES® without the need to open CONVERGE Studio at all.

 In order to close this blog post, check out a final screenshot which shows how it looks in the CAESES® user interface when you run CONVERGE for a design candidate.
 The task viewer on the right-hand side gives you status updates of the running CONVERGE computation, which is basically a batch mode run of CONVERGE in the background.

 We hope that our “CAESES®-CONVERGE” users will like this tight data exchange, which makes it super easy now to combine these tools in automated design processes.
-The new export is available in version 4.1.2.
+The new export is available in versions > 4.1.2.
 In newer versions there is the possibility to set custom names and custom IDs, to make things even more user-friendly!